 In the above image, the Average Cycle Time is 23.65 days for cards that passed through the ‘Ready For Deployment#Production’ column between 29th April to 5th May (cards may or may not have entered the ‘Ready for development ‘ column).

-Note: If the End column is tagged as Done column type, then the cycle time is calculated till the card’s entry into the End column, not based on its exit from the end column.
+Note: If the End column is tagged as a Done column type, then the cycle time is calculated till the card’s entry into the End column, not based on its exit from the End column.

-- To calculate Cycle Time for a particular column, you can select the same column in the Start and End Column.
+To calculate Cycle Time for a specific column, you can select the same column for both Start and End Columns in the filter.-

-- The cycle time for cards that spent some time in the deleted columns will not be included in the chart, even if the column existed during the date range.
+Deleted columns are excluded from Cycle Time calculations.
+If a card spent time in a deleted column, that time will not be counted, even if the column existed during the selected date range.

 Table 4: More card movements covering different scenarios